 S.B.
 No. 2363 amends Section 61.006 of the Election Code to redefine the criminal offense of unlawfully publishing a vote.
-The bill introduces new definitions, including "effective consent," which specifies the conditions under which consent is not valid, such as when it is induced by force or given by someone not legally authorized to act for the voter.
-Additionally, the term "publish" is clarified to mean the communication of information through various means.
-The bill establishes that a person commits an offense if they intentionally and knowingly publish how a voter has voted without the voter's effective consent, making such an offense a felony of the third degree.
+The bill introduces new definitions, including "effective consent," which specifies the conditions under which consent to publish a voter's voting information is considered valid.
+It clarifies that a person commits an offense if they intentionally and knowingly publish how a voter has voted without obtaining effective consent from the voter.
+The bill also establishes that the offense is classified as a felony of the third degree.

-Furthermore, the bill provides an affirmative defense for individuals who publish voting information in accordance with state law that mandates such publication.
-It specifies that the changes in law will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
-Offenses committed prior to this date will be governed by the law in effect at that time.
+Additionally, the bill provides an affirmative defense for individuals charged under this section if they published the voter's voting information in accordance with a state law that mandates such publication.
+The changes made by this Act will only apply to offenses committed on or after its effective date of September 1, 2025, ensuring that any offenses occurring prior to this date will be governed by the previous law.

 Statutes affected: